Brentwood Diocese

 Pope Francis asked all of us to listen more to each other, to be more open and prayerful, to have a mutual respect for one another, supporting each other in our community.

+With this in mind we have moved to a more ‘’open approach’ to all that goes on in the parish.
 We propose an ‘open invitation’ to all parishioners to attend all pastoral parish council meetings and greater representation on the council.

 Permanent PPC members will include: Our Parish Priest, Parish Secretary, The MC, The Steward of the Gospel, Our Parish school Headteacher, A Youth Representative, The Chairs of; Finance, 669, Justice & Peace, plus others co-opted by the Parish priest who are actively involved in running parish activities.
 There will also be 3 elected members, voted on by you the parishioners.